powerfulbean/mTRFpy/docs/basics.rst

 Backward model
 --------------
-To fit a backward model, just change the :py:const:`direction` parameter to -1.
+To fit a backward model, just change the ``direction`` parameter to -1.
 This will tell the TRF to use the response as predictor to estimate the stimulus.
 In the example below we are using a backward TRF to predict the acoustic envelope from the neural response.
 The envelope is the average across all spectral bands and represents slow amplitude fluctuations in the signal.